 - Parliament cannot be elected until a new constitution is in place

-- Morsi also extended the timeline for drafting the new constitution
+- Morsi also extended the timeline for drafted the new constitution

 - Morsi says he has to have absolute power to protect the revolution